 Southern New Hampshire University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 The University of Houston–Clear Lake gives students the opportunity to complete a BS in anthropology degree online in as little as two years.
 Because of its flexible and efficient class schedule, distance learners can take up to 10 courses per year when attending in the fall, spring, and summer terms.
 This arrangement has made the program one of the most convenient online anthropology degrees in the United States.

 Throughout the program, students learn from experienced and respected instructors who focus on building individuals’ communication, critical thinking, analytical, and research skills.
 An appreciation for diversity and respect for different cultures is woven into the coursework.

 To graduate with a bachelor’s degree, students must complete 120 credit hours.
 Thirty–three of those hours must be in one’s major; subjects include cultural anthropology, social structures, social psychology, cultural diversity, and human rights and social justice.
 Many students complete their general education requirements at different schools and then take advantage of the university’s friendly transfer policy.

 Eligible incoming freshmen applicants must have a high school diploma and submit their ACT or SAT scores.
 Transfer students must be in good academic standing and provide transcripts for all colleges and universities they have previously attended.
 They also must have maintained a minimum GPA of 2.25 if transferring fewer than 45 credits or at least 2.00 if transferring 45 or more credits.

-The University of Houston-Clear Lake is regionally accredited from the Southern Association of Colleges and Schools.
+University of Houston – Clear Lake is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).